 - Hang in the park.
 Rittenhouse here in Philadelphia is probably one of my favorite places to go when it’s nice out.
 There’s something so chill about grabbing a book and laying out with it or just people watching.

 - Napping.
 Seriously, sometimes you just need a good nap, you know?

-It’s important to remember that you’re number one, and to put yourself and your health first, so make sure you make the time every once in a while for some well-deserved recharge time!
+It’s important to remember that you’re number one, and to put yourself and your health first.
+Make sure you make the time every once in a while to let yourself recharge!